machinezone/configmapsecrets/docs/api.md

 [Back to TOC](#table-of-contents)

-## TemplateVariable
+## Var

-TemplateVariable is a template variable.
+Var is a template variable.

 | Field | Description | Type | Required |
 | ----- | ----------- | ---- | -------- |